 Many people wish to avoid chemicals and live a more natural lifestyle while still being protected from the sun’s UV rays.

-Several vegetable oils have been shown to have a natural SPF and partially protect against UV rays.
+Several vegetable oils have a natural SPF and partially protect against UV rays.

 The question that remains is if these vegetable oils are a safe alternative to regular sunscreens.